 How Much Is Severance Pay?

-That depends.
-Your employer is not required to offer a severance package upon your termination.
-Many employers choose to offer severance pay anyway, particularly when termination is due to a layoff or when the reason for separation is not based on misconduct.
-Severance is often calculated as a function of salary and time spent at the company.
-For example, if you have worked for a company for five years and they offer two weeks of pay for every year of employment, you will be paid 10 weeks’ wages.
+Severance pay is often calculated as a function of salary and time spent at the company.
+You might be paid 10 weeks’ wages if you worked for a company for five years and they offer two weeks of pay for every year of employment.

-Often, employers include health insurance benefits for a limited amount of time as part of a severance package.
+Employers often continue health insurance benefits for a limited period of time as part of a severance package.
 The ultimate severance value is agreed upon between the employer and employee.

 Who Gets Severance Pay?

 Employees receive severance pay from their employers if the terminating employer decides to offer a severance package.
-Employers most frequently offer severance pay in a layoff, although it is also common for employees to receive payment when their separation is the result of performance.
+Employers most frequently offer severance pay in layoff situations.

-It is unusual for companies to pay severance to employees who were terminated “for cause,” or conduct reasons.
-Frequently, employers will require the terminated employee to sign a separation agreement in exchange for the severance pay.
+It's unusual for companies to pay severance to employees who were terminated “for cause” or for conduct reasons.
+Employers will frequently require the terminated employee to sign a separation agreement in exchange for the severance pay when they do pay it.
 These agreements often bar the separated employee from speaking negatively about the company, divulging confidential information, or accepting a job with a competitor.

 How Does Severance Pay Affect Unemployment?

 Check with your state’s unemployment office to determine its policy.
-Bear in mind that if your state of employment differs from your state of residence, you may have to check with both states.
+You may have to check with two states if your state of employment differs from your state of residence.